autoreleasefool/runcode.blog/_posts/2021-09-03-solving-13-clues-modeling.md

 ## Fourteenth Clue

-_This section refers to the [Fourteenth Clue](https://github.com/autoreleasefool/fourteenth-clue-kit), app, a repository of UIs for interacting with the modelled state of a game.
+_This section refers to the [Fourteenth Clue](https://github.com/autoreleasefool/fourteenth-clue), app, a repository of UIs for interacting with the modeled state of a game.
 There is an iOS app, as well as a CLI app, written in Swift._

 There are 3 components to the 13 Clues Solver, affectionately named **Fourteenth Clue** — a library, which handles the solving logic, and 2 separate front-end components (an iOS app, and a Command-Line Interface).
 You can choose either way to interact with the solver.